Last updated August 29th, 2021.

 Proximity to Singapore’s MRT is one of the most important factors to keep in mind when buying property in Singapore.

-The MRT is the most widely-used form of transportation in the city.
+The MRT system is, by far, Singapore’s most widely-used form of transportation.
 It’s also considered to be one of the world’s best public transportation systems.
-The MRT is extensive and has 5 different lines with a 6th currently under construction.
+The MRT is extensive with five different lines, and a sixth currently under construction.

 Many places on the island have easy access to the MRT.
-But considering how expensive owning a car in Singapore is, checking to make sure you’re near a station is crucial.
+But considering how expensive owning a car in Singapore is, checking to make sure you’re buying within walking distance of an MRT station is crucial.

-As the name quite obviously implies, Central is home to Singapore’s downtown and has some of the most expensive real estate in not just the city, but in all of Asia.
+As the name quite obviously implies, Central is home to Singapore’s downtown core.
+The city state’s central business district (CBD) boasts some of the most expensive real estate in all of Asia.

 Freehold property is much easier to find closer to Orchard Road than in Singapore’s CBD.
-There are a few condominiums near the CBD, but practically all of them are leasehold.
+There are a few condominiums near the CBD, but practically all of them are on a leasehold title.

 Regardless of whether a project is freehold or leasehold, the lofty prices which define Central aren’t likely to change much.
-You’ll likely pay above S$20,000 per square meter either way.
+You’ll likely pay well above S$20,000 per square meter in this area either way.

 Woodlands / Sembawang